Early-bird Discount

 17:30—17:50

-Imagine the near future of online deceit and manipulation, marked by phenomena such as artificial intimacy, imperilled cognitive liberty, and advanced data brokerage.
+Imagine the near future of online deceit and manipulation, marked by phenomena such as artificial intimacy, challenged cognitive liberty, and advanced data brokerage.

-Through a critical lens, we'll dissect cases of AI misuse and the proliferation of surveillance technologies, shedding light on the ethical quandaries posed by autonomous decision-making systems.
 This presentation aims to foster a more informed discourse on AI, advocating for a future where technology aligns with societal values and contributes to the betterment of humanity rather than exacerbating existing inequalities.
-Join us as we navigate the murky waters of AI's dark side, emphasizing the importance of responsible AI innovation and the collaborative effort required to steer the digital future towards ethical horizons.
+Join us as we navigate the murky waters of AI's darker side, emphasizing the importance of responsible innovation and the collaborative effort required to steer the digital future towards ethical horizons.

 Emilie van der Lande